Philippa Langley: As writer and producer

+the project’s ten-year conclusion.
+With further archival discoveries made supporting the continued lives of both Princes the book’s title, The Princes in the Tower: How History’s Greatest Cold Case Was Solved, was updated to reflect the project’s conclusion.

 Personal life

-Langley is diagnosed with chronic fatigue syndrome (or ME, for myalgic encephalomyelitis), which is so severe that she had to spend days building up her "sleep-bank" before making excursions to Leicester while researching locations for Richard III's remains.
+Prior to the discovery, Langley was diagnosed with myalgic encephalomyelitis (ME), which meant that she had to spend days building up her "sleep-bank" before making excursions to Leicester while researching locations for Richard III's remains.

-She was married but later separated from inventor-husband John Langley; they have two sons.
+She was married but later separated from her husband, John Langley; they have two sons.
 In 2022, Steve Coogan, who plays John Langley in The Lost King said "... they've got a very interesting relationship because they're not married anymore, but they both still love each other, and they're still in each other's lives", and "I've never seen that depicted on screen before ... and I wanted to just show that."